Leander Club runs an Athlete Development Programme to help prepare athletes for their transition to full careers after full-time rowing.

-• Group sessions on subjects such as writing CVs, interview techniques, harnessing social media
+Group sessions on subjects such as writing CVs, interview techniques, and how to position your social media profile

 Leander Members with established careers from any field are encouraged to volunteer their services to assist athletes in various ways such as: